gitadi2/pulsegrid/README.md

 ```

 The dataset lives at `data/astram_events.csv` (the loader also finds it at the repo root or under any
 ASTraM-style filename).
-Models train once on first load and are cached.
+Models train once on first load (~1 min) and are cached.

-## Deploy (free, public link for the judges)

-1. Push this folder to a **public** GitHub repo (include the data CSV).
-2. Go to https://share.streamlit.io → **Create app** → pick the repo → main file `app.py`.
-3. Done — you get a shareable URL to demo live.

 ## Structure